-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 214, the National Coverage Determination governing Medicare coverage of telephone transmission of EEGs, effective March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 214 governing telephone transmission of EEGs, with an effective date of March 7, 2026.
 Here's what billing teams need to know.

 Field Detail